isomerpages/pris-test/_learn-about-corrections/About Corrections/Incare (In Prison).md

 description: ""
 third_nav_title: About Corrections
 ---
-Upon admission to prison, offenders undergo assessment to determine their risks and needs.
+Upon admission to prison, inmates undergo assessment to determine their risks and needs.
 Based on their identified risks and needs, appropriate programmes are charted for intervention.
-The programmes include [psychology-based correctional programmes](/corrections-process/programmes/psychology-programmes), [family programmes](/corrections-process/programmes/family-programmes) and religious services.
+These programmes include [psychology-based correctional programmes](/corrections-process/programmes/psychology-programmes), [family programmes](/corrections-process/programmes/family-programmes) and religious services.

-<strong><u>Learning Prison</u></strong><br>
+###### Learning Prison
-As part of the [Corrections 2025 Masterplan](/about-us/strategic-plans), SPS implemented Learning Prison (LP) which seeks to transform offenders into better persons during their incarceration, by inculcating learning and change.
-For effective rehabilitation to take place, offenders must take ownership and responsibility to learn prosocial coping strategies and turn their lives around.
+Singapore Prison Service (SPS) implemented Learning Prison (LP), which seeks to transform inmates into better persons during their incarceration, by inculcating learning and change.
+For effective rehabilitation to take place, inmates must take ownership and responsibility to learn prosocial coping strategies and turn their lives around.

 ![](/images/Placeholder%20for%20Image.png)
 [ representation of MAP and its key questions ]